-There is already some gender bias which favors boy’s receiving education over girls when it comes to resources and school fees in the community.
-This bias can lead to a huge knowledge gap between men and women which can in turn put a greater economic strain on the community as a whole.
+There is already some gender bias that favors boys receiving education over girls when it comes to resources and school fees in the community.
+This bias can lead to a huge knowledge gap between men and women which can, in turn, put a greater economic strain on the community as a whole.

 Furthermore, a lack of education makes women and girls more vulnerable to gender-based violence, sexually transmitted infections, unwanted pregnancies, and other diseases which can reduce their economic productivity even more over time.

 This project will mitigate some of the obstacles young girls must face when trying to get an education by decreasing the time spent away from class sessions due to collecting water.
 It falls under our Let Girls Learn Initiative – Worldwide.

 This project has been supported by an anonymous donor.